patternfly/patternfly-elements/docs/content/develop/step-5.md

-1. `git checkout master && git fetch origin && git pull origin`
+1. `git checkout main && git fetch origin && git pull origin`
-    1. Grab the latest from master, which now has the new release
+    1. Grab the latest from main, which now has the new release
 2. `npm run build`
 3. Need to test the docs first?
     2. `cd /docs`